 Program receives 2008 Good Government

 Award from the League of Women Voters of Greater Pittsburgh

-The initiative is housed at Carnegie Mellon University and is a joint venture between CMU's Center for the Ethics and Policy and Pittsburgh’s Coro Center for Civic Leadership.
+The initiative is housed at Carnegie Mellon University within the Center for Ethics and Policy.
 There are two main outreach activities of the Program: Citizen Forums and Campus Conversations.